Inushin/dockerSymfonySSL/Readme.md

 2. Moves the config file to the composer dir: `mv composer.phar /usr/local/bin/composer`

 3. Makes an direct access of `composer.phar` file: `ln -s /usr/local/bin/composer /usr/bin/composer`

+## ⭐ Feedback and bugs 🐞

+If you find any bug or just want to give your feedback (remember the ⭐ ^^), **Feel free to do it**.
+I am, as you, constantly learning and things change so quickly that... no one knows ^^